Alex-Rafter/random-scripts/README.md

 # random-scripts
-A collected of assorted scripts for work.
+A collection of assorted scripts for work.